lmno3418/pokedex_render/README.md

    - Type a Pokemon ID (e.g., "25")
    - Type a Pokemon name (e.g., "pikachu")
    - Type a Pokemon type (e.g., "fire")
+   - Select a primary type from the "Type 1" dropdown
-   - Select a type from the dropdown
+   - Select a secondary type from the "Type 2" dropdown
    - Select a generation from the dropdown
    - Use combinations of the above